rixth/customSelect/README.md

 * blur: fired when the dropdown loses focus (and is closed)
 * disabled: fired when the widget is disabled
 * enabled: fired when the widget is enabled
-* customrangechange: fired when the user attempts to set a custom range.
-This range is passed to your hander.
-If you return false, or a string, the change will be denied (and the string will be used as an error message).
+* rangechange: fired when the user attempts to set a custom range.
+This range is passed to your handler in the 2nd argument under the min/max keys.
+If you return false, the submission won't be accepted.
+You can use *setCustomRangeError* to set an error for the user.